 Featured image art “The New Exalted” by Arute (@ast05water)

 Welcome to Journals of the Exalted!
-This is the final part of a four-part series exploring each member of Anna’s new Exalted.
+This is Part III of a four-part series exploring each member of Anna’s new Exalted.
 Now that she’s accepted leadership of this secret society, she’ll also be responsible for putting it together… before Lord Yixin tasks her with his ultimate objective.

 Make sure to follow each member’s story: